merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/05_Multiple_Mode_Delivery_Methods.md

-In this instance, John Doe will get Item A and Item B in at the prices of the Colorado warehouse.
-If, for example, the Item B shipping price in the Kansas were $0.50, the system would suggest the Item A from the Colorado and the Item B from the Kansas.
+In this instance, John Doe will get Item A and Item B at the prices of the Colorado warehouse.
+If, for example, Item B's shipping price in Kansas were $0.50, the system would suggest the Item A from the Colorado and the Item B from the Kansas.

 #### Lowest Tax

-If you select this delivery method option, Multi-Warehouse will set warehouses on the lowest tax basis.
+If you select this delivery method option, Multi-Warehouse will set warehouses to their lowest tax basis.

 Warehouse |	Item A |	Item B